yaya2devops/xpindacloud/Certifications!/README.md

 - [15- AWS Certified Cloud Practitioner ](14°%20AWS%20Certified%20Cloud%20Practitioner%20certificate.pdf)
 - [16- AWS Certified Developer Associate ](16-AWSCertifiedDeveloper-Associatecertificate.pdf)
 - 17- Microsoft 365 Certified: Teams Voice Engineer

+# Touchpoints
+Even after the great Microsoft marathon, **my thirst for knowledge** and desire to stay up-to-date on the latest technologies has not waned.
+In fact, I am now turning my focus to obtaining certifications in Amazon Web Services (AWS) and cloud native technologies.

+I believe that having a diverse skill set is essential in today's fast-paced and constantly evolving tech industry, and I see earning AWS and cloud native certifications as an important step in my professional development.
+Not only will these certifications allow me to expand my expertise and broaden my horizons, but they will also give me a competitive edge in the job market.

+Highly excited to dive into more Cloud and learn as much as I can about these powerful tools and platforms.
+I am confident that the skills and knowledge I gain from these certifications will be invaluable in my career and will help me to better serve my clients and customers.

 # Microsoft Certified Trainer
 <img src="ondawall.jpg" alt="i'll look for it in the phone">